-At present, we have four founding Directors.
+At present, we have five founding and co-opted Directors.
 At the first AGM, this founding board will stand down and its members will stand to be re-elected by the members, any of whom is invited to stand as a new Director.

 The current board is as follows: